The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Introduction

 In summary, this paper makes the following contributions:

-\begin{enumerate}[label=(\roman*), font=\itshape] \item A large-scale in-depth study of the effectiveness of different supervised machine learning algorithms to predict software refactoring, showing that ML methods can accurately model the refactoring recommendation problem. \item A dataset containing more than two million real-world refactorings from more than 11k projects of F-Droid, GitHub, and Apache ecosystems. \item A future research agenda to further explore the use of machine learning to recommend software refactorings. \end{enumerate}
+\begin{enumerate}[label=(\roman*), font=\itshape] \item A large-scale in-depth study of the effectiveness of different supervised ML algorithms to predict software refactoring, showing that ML methods can accurately model the refactoring recommendation problem. \item A dataset containing more than two million real-world refactorings extracted from more than 11 thousand real-world projects. \end{enumerate}